sjmercer65/tremor/README.md

 To investigate if accuracy could be further improved by combining models, I created all possible pairwise combinations of gestures and evaluated each model using 10-fold cross-validation at a range of steadily increasing regularization levels.
 In all cases, predictive accuracy declined slightly (reducing bias in the model) as regularization increased, but no combined model provided the accuracy of the best single-gesture models.
 The preferred approach going forward would be to average accuracies between all six gesture models, substantially reducing variance while retaining high accuracy.

-# Reference:
+### Reference:
 Gupta, P and Dallas, T., (2014) “Feature Selection and Activity Recognition System Using a Single Triaxial Accelerometer”, IEEE Trans.
 Biomed.
 Eng.
-(61):6.
+(61):6. (abstract: http://ieeexplore.ieee.org/document/6780615/?reload=true - full article requires payment)

 ## Evaluation